k98kurz/tapescript/readme.md

 streamline the process and reduce the use of boilerplate.

-To enable a soft fork, a NOP code must be replaced with an op that reads the next byte as an unsigned int, pulls that many values from the queue, runs any checks on the data, and raises an error in case any check fails.
+To enable a soft fork, a NOP code must be replaced with an op that reads the next byte as a signed int, pulls that many values from the queue, runs any checks on the data, and raises an error in case any check fails.
 This maintains the behavior of the original NOP such that any nodes that did not activate the soft fork will not have any errors parsing scripts using the new OP.